rust-unofficial/patterns/functional/lenses.md

     accounts: Vec<Account>,
 }

-// the type of the lense itself, which is currently just a type alias unlike
+// the type of the lens itself, which is currently just a type alias unlike
 // functional languages
 /*
 type LenseFn<T> = dyn FnOnce(&dyn RecordType) -> Option<T>;
 */
-// types that the lense can "view":
+// types that the lens can "view":
 /*
 trait RecordType {
     fn view<T, L>(&self, lens: L) -> T